The Definitive Ransomware Protection Guide for Business in 2020.

-- If existing hardware must be used, then completely wipe the machine, and either rebuilt it from Operating System up, or perform a bare metal disaster recovery (BMDR).
+- If existing hardware must be used, then completely wipe the machine, and either rebuild it from the Operating System up, or perform a bare metal disaster recovery (BMDR).
 However, we cannot recommend this method because there is still a risk that formatting the machine’s disks won’t fully remove the malware – malware has been known to infect BIOS / UEFI firmware, so it can reinfect the machine.

 - We strongly recommend against reusing a previously infected machine and relying on a malware removal tool to clean it.
 While these tools can be effective, they can never guarantee success.